AssabTigleG/error-copier/README.md

 ## Known Issues / Future Enhancements

-*   Currently, all exported reports (JSON, HTML, CSV) are copied to the clipboard.
-An option to "Save As File..." would be a good addition.
+*   Option to "Save As File..." for exported reports (JSON, HTML, CSV) instead of only copying to clipboard.
-*   More advanced filtering options for the sidebar tree (e.g., by error code).
+*   More advanced filtering options for the sidebar tree (e.g., by specific error code).
-*   Performance improvements for very large workspaces for the live sidebar updates.
+*   Performance optimizations for the live sidebar updates on very large workspaces.
-*   *Your ideas here!*
+*   Your suggestions are welcome!
+Please open an issue for feature requests.

 ## Contributing

-Contributions are welcome!
-If you have an idea for a new feature, a bug fix, or an improvement, please:
+Contributions are highly welcome!
+If you have an idea for a new feature, a bug fix, or an improvement, please follow these steps:

-1.  **Fork the repository.**
+1.  **Fork the repository** on GitHub.
-2.  **Create a new branch** for your feature or fix (`git checkout -b feature/your-feature-name` or `git checkout -b fix/your-bug-fix`).
+2.  **Create a new branch** for your changes (`git checkout -b feature/your-awesome-feature` or `fix/address-that-bug`).
-3.  **Make your changes.**
+3.  **Make your modifications.**
 4.  **Ensure code quality:**
     *   Run the linter: `npm run lint`
-    *   Ensure TypeScript compiles: `npm run compile`
+    *   Ensure TypeScript compiles without errors: `npm run compile`
-5.  **Test your changes thoroughly.**
+5.  **Test your changes thoroughly** within the Extension Development Host.
-6.  **Commit your changes** with a clear and descriptive commit message.
+6.  **Commit your changes** with clear and descriptive commit messages.
-7.  **Push to your forked repository.**
+7.  **Push your branch** to your forked repository.
-8.  **Open a Pull Request** against the `main` branch of this repository.
+8.  **Open a Pull Request** against the `main` branch of the `AssabTigleG/error-copier` repository.

-Please provide a clear description of your changes in the Pull Request.
+Please provide a clear description of the problem and solution in your Pull Request.
+If it's a new feature, explain why it's useful.

 ## License

-This extension is licensed under the [MIT License](LICENSE.md).
+This extension is licensed under the [MIT License](LICENSE).